With paid sick leave programs on the rise, more and more states are establishing new laws for employers.

 Maine paid sick leave law

 According to one source, 85% of Maine’s private sector employees will receive paid leave under the new law.
 And, the law will affect roughly 200,000 Maine workers.

 So, what sets Maine apart from the other states with paid sick leave?

 Maine’s new paid leave law is the first of its kind.
 It’s the only law in the nation that allows employees to use mandated paid leave for any reason.
 This includes leave for personal, family, or medical reasons.

-To prepare for Maine’s new law, you need to know the who’s, what’s, when’s, where’s, and why’s of it.
+The law was signed on May 28, 2019.
+If you’re a Maine employer, you need to know the who’s, what’s, when’s, where’s, and why’s of the new law.
 Take a look at some questions and answers below to start learning more about Maine’s new paid leave law.